chomes/dynamagic/README.md

 ```
 For examples on how to use the modules, please view the tests for the correct format and structures of everything.

+## Customising your schema and data

+If you want different fields then what we have set (Hopefully you do, these are just place holders :) ) edit the modules/validation.py file dynamodb_client.py

+### Schemas
+* new_item_schema
+* update_item_schema
+* dynamodb_key_schema

+Please change these to have your key and attributes you want to support.
+I have set the schema to be based on a string that checks if it's an int and also if the string is 10 characters long.
+This is based off of the [schema module](https://pypi.org/project/schema/)

+### Format
+In the validation module you'll see a var called dynamodb_format_mapper
+This is dict of dicts that has the format for how items should be added into the database.
+Please check this to your attributes that you want to support and the correct format based on dynamodb's standard for examples see boto3's put item for attribute formats [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.put_item)

+### Key vars

+In the dynamodb_client.py file I have used the key name from the standard a few times, you will need to replace CustomerId with your own key otherwise this will fail.

 ## Raising bugs / Feature requests

 See a bug in the code?
 Want something added?
 Raise an issue with the problem / use case and I'll see if I can add it to the module when possible.